yentsun/ColorMap/README.md

 What is it for?
 ---------------

-This class can be handy in a shop application, whith a legacy database where item colors are stored by names only.
+This class can be handy in a an application, where colors are stored by names only and a visual color sample is needed.

 Usage
 -----